 On Facebook, you can share and like PlantCatching's communications or spread the word in your own way.
+Either way, please use the #PlantCatching, #Gardening, #VegetableGarden hashtags or any appropriate variations.
 On twitter, you can retweet PlantCatching's tweets or write whatever you want on the subject.
 If you are donating a plant or if you are finding one in your neighborhood, why not take a picture and share it on your favorite photo sharing site?
 Don't forget to put a direct link to PlantCatching's homepage.
 That's all it takes: you will have helped a lot!

 Release plants in public mode

 You certainly have some mature plants to divide or one plant that you would like to replace with something new, so one of the first things you should do is donate a plant (it could be a seed packet too).
 Attach the label to the plant and release it in public mode just in front of your house.
 That way, a passerby will take it, hopefully read about PlantCatching and be inspired to release a plant too.
 If he does the same thing, and the next person does it too, PlantCatching might get known quickly in your area.